Just because remote work is growing in popularity doesn’t mean that it comes without challenges.

 A team charter isn’t the same as a mission statement.
 It’s a code of conduct every member of your team agrees upon that governs how you’ll work together.

 Take advice from Evernote General Manager, EMEA Beat Buhlmann’s HRZone article.
 “To be successful you need to agree as a team how you want to work together and set clear expectations that can be used to build trust.”
 A few example charter standards from Buhlmann include “No checking emails after 8 pm,” and “No blind CCs (bcc’s) in an email conversation.”

 Choose your guidelines based on your particular working arrangements, project requirements, and personal preferences – and keep the conversation open and ongoing.
-You can always add new standards or adjust existing ones as your team evolves.
+You can always add new standards or adjust existing ones as your team, and each team member’s performance evolves.

 Strategy #4: Empower Accountability